Nutrition Research Unit

 To study the effect of nutrition or control nutrition in research, many investigators use the services and resources of the Center for Clinical and Translational Science (CCaTS) Nutrition Research Unit.
 The unit offers expertise and resources to study various diets and specific nutrients in a unique, controlled environment.

-The nutrition research manager oversees all nutrition-related activities in the CCaTS Nutrition Research Unit.
+Clinical Research and Trials Unit supervisors oversee nutrition-related activities.
 The staff consists of research dietitians, research diet technicians and a metabolic kitchen operated by dietary assistants.
 The research dietitians are experts in the field of nutrition-related research activities.
 They use state-of-the-art nutritional analysis software to plan precise diets or analyze the nutrient intake of subjects.

 The dietitians, assisted by the diet technicians, provide these nutrition-related services to aid researchers: